 Who is Your Competition on the Web?

 Who are your competitors?
 You think you know.
-You don’t know or realize though!
-I will explain.

-on the Web there are much bigger competitors.
+On the Web there are much bigger competitors.
 Who are they?

 This is for many search engine results the most common list of competitors: